+Full details of the history of the Club can be viewed on the Club website under the ‘Home’ section and a hard copy can be provided on request.
 The Club was founded in 1980 with play commencing on the green two years later.
 The financing of the construction of the green and its surrounds was obtained from grants from various bodies and from interest-free loans from members.
 These loans have long been repaid but the annual cost of maintaining the green and the various buildings on the site is substantial.

 The bowling season typically extends from mid-April until late September.
 The Club participates in various local leagues.
 Some matches are Lady or Men only, although the majority of matches are mixed.

 The Club runs a number of internal competitions for members run on a knock out basis as well as several all-day competitions organised throughout the season.
 These frequently include a lunch in the Clubhouse.
 On Friday afternoons at 2:00pm and Tuesday evenings at 5:45pm there are very friendly ‘roll ups’ and these provide the best opportunities for inexperienced players to learn the rudiments of the game.

 Since 2010, a long weekend away tour has taken place involving a three-night stay in a hotel and games against four clubs in the area visited.

 The Green is open every day of the season from 11:00am and members are free to come and practice on their own or with others except when a match is taking place.
 Typically matches do not commence before 2:00pm.
 Members are provided with a key to the main gate and the means of gaining access to the Clubhouse and surrounding huts will be explained.